Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-In, Daring Do and the Breathing Weapons, seeing Eichelhäher finally succumbing to the degeneration of her own mind as a result of the experimentation that gave her her phantom-esque powers and becoming nothing more than a snarling beast is rather heartbreaking.
+In, Daring Do and the Breathing Weapons, seeing Eichelhäher finally succumbing to the degeneration of her own mind as a result of the experimentation that gave her the ability to use unicorn magic and becoming nothing more than a snarling beast is rather heartbreaking.

 At first, you're ready to hate Eichelhäher for willingly being an experiment of Krahe's, and then you go right back into pitying her when it's learned that she only did so because to try and fix the horrible mess that her life was, always being pushed around and exploited by others more powerful than her, and even after practically being turned into a zombie, Krahe and the others still push her around and mistreat her.
 The only thing she's actually guilty of in the story is helping them steal the gems from the University.
 Poor girl.

 Spottdrossel and Falke are pretty tragic too.
 They were both discharged from the military with severe cases of PTSD that would cause them to snap and become extremely violent and hostile.
 Krahe managed to get them before they could receive care and molded them into the cold, killing machines they are in the story.
 They are killed when they accidentally cross each other's line of fire and are shot to bits.
-Even Daring comments on how sad it is.
+Even Daring comments on what a pity it is.

 The same goes for Eule and Henne.
-It's considered worse than Spottdrossel and Falke's history.
 Despite the brainwashing Krahe has subjected them to, they still have an innate desire to help others, such as Eule healing Daring after being poisoned by Papagei and Henne taking care of a battered Arzt.
 Thankfully, they have a bit of a happier ending, as it's revealed in subsequent material that they are currently receiving care at a mental health facility to reverse the damage done by Krahe.

 Even Rabe isn't free from this.
 It's heavily implied that he's Krahe's brother, and was openly against his ideas of experimentation and Anarchy, only to have Krahe mold his mind to turn him into his right hand griffon.

 The reveal that Daring and Arzt's old friend, Taube, who up until that point had merely been presumed missing, has been subjected to horrible experiments for the past ten years that turned her into the so-called, "perfect weapon", at the cost of her mind and any memory she had of the pair.
-It really solidifies Krähe's unforgivable monster status, as if his treatment of Papagei weren't enough to do so already.
+It really solidifies Krähe's unforgivable monster status, as if his treatment of his men wasn't enough to do so already.

 The fact that they're forced to fight her while she's under Krahe's influence is even more so.
 They're trying their best to not hurt her, and begging her to remember them.
 The worst part?
 The book implies that there is still a piece of Taube that realizes what she's doing, and she's crying on the inside due to being powerless to stop it.